 It is advisable to make a note of the default settings.
 These can then be used as a starting point for subsequent optimised settings and as a safeguard against unintentional changes.

 Follow the correct order for adjustment.

-6.4.12.1 Adjusting the sag for SR SUNTOUR air suspension fork
+6.4.12.1 Adjusting the sag for the SR SUNTOUR steel suspension fork riding style.
+It is not the coil spring hardness which is adjusted; it is its preload.